walles/moar/README.md

 TODO
 ----

-* Make sure search hits are highlighted even when we have to scroll right to see them

 * Change out-of-file visualization to writing --- after the end of the file and leaving the rest of the screen blank.